rptb1/tammy-norie/plan/unsinkability.rst

    :height: 281
    :align: center

-   The starboard side of the cabin.
+   _`figure.side.starboard`: The starboard side of the cabin.

 _`.vol.ceiling`